-At this morning's CMS Committee hearing on ticket abuse, several MPs revealed a willingness to work with the industry to bring an end to large-scale ticket touting
+At the this morning's CMS Committee hearing on ticket abuse, several MPs revealed a willingness to work with the industry to bring an end to large-scale ticket touting

 Sign up for IQ Index

 The latest industry news to your inbox.

 The Australian state's latest budget, delivered on 1 May, gives new 'ticketing officers' the power to seize tickets which have been illegally touted